 What is the greatest strength of the Soc-Org Psych Program at TC?

-Besides the reasons that drew me to the program, the cohesive community that extends from faculty to staff to students would be another strength.
+Beyond the reasons that drew me to the program, the cohesive community that extends from faculty to staff to students is a key strength.
+I also appreciate the program's distinct focus on evidence-based practice and systems-thinking, and its commitment to social justice and DEI work.

 What career do you intend to pursue when you graduate?